Fringe Rates & Guidelines

 Impact on Sponsored Awards

 With the implementation of Workday, the institution is also changing the methodology for allocating fringe benefits.
-A specific overview of the new pooled fringe benefits methodology is available on the Office of Accounting.
+A specific overview of the new pooled fringe benefits methodology is available on the Financial and Administrative Services.

 The Workday implementation also changes the way fringe posts within financials records.
 While most accounts will now be charging fringe to the same subaccount as salaries, this is not the case for 26-accounts.
 26-accounts will maintain a separate posting for fringe, with fringe most normally posted to the 14 subaccount.

 To meet the need of sponsored awards, the institution has developed a stepped methodology for pooled fringe posting.
 The stepped methodology is designed to ‘redirect’ fringe to the necessary budget within sponsored awards when payroll posts: